 This blog is to help you navigate the world of periods and birth control, so instead of the debilitating fear we have associated with a little mishap, or a late period….you’ll know exactly what’s going on in your body.
 Be empowered, knowledgeable, and in control!
-Periods are annoying and complicated but I can help you navigate the physiology.
+Periods are annoying, hormonal imbalance sucks, but I can help you navigate the physiology.
 Buckle in ladies!

-In order to explain how birth control works, we first need to start with periods
+In order to explain how birth control works, we first need to start with periods.
+You may also want to do some hormone testing if you have any concerns about what is happening in your body.

 How Periods Work: Intro to Hormones